fabiospampinato/template-webpack-website/README.md

-# khaos-webpack-website
+# template-webpack-website

-A Khaos template for starting a new webpack website quickly.
+A template for starting a new webpack website quickly.

 ## Install

-Save the template locally with:
+Install the template locally with:

 ```
-$ khaos install fabiospampinato/khaos-webpack-website webpack-website
+$ template install fabiospampinato/template-webpack-website webpack-website
 ```

 ## Usage